rubyonrailsfourbook/book/02-the-famous-fifteen-minute-blog/01-posts.md

 I recommend creating a director to store all of your Rails projects in.
 This will help keep you organized by having all of your work in one place.
 I store my Rails projects in folder called `rails_projects` and is in my home folder.

     $ mkdir ~/rails_projects
+    $ cd ~/rails_projects

+Next we need to create the blog app.
+This command creates the project and installs all of the included gems.

+    $ rails new sample_rails_four_app

+Then change into the project.

+    $ cd sample_rails_four_app

 ## Posts resource
 In this section we will cover the creation of the posts model.
 We will also create web user interface to use with the model.
 This action of combation will create the `PostController`.
 The controller sits between the view and the model.
 The controller passes infomation from the model to view for rendering.